kpalang/mirth-plugin-dev-docker/Readme.md

 # NextGen Connect with Java remote debugger enabled
 This image is intended to aid with Connect plugin development.
 It's sole purpose is to write `-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005`, a JVM parameter to `mcserver.vmoptions`.
-The parameter enables remote Java debugging that you can use with IntelliJ for example.
+The parameter enables remote Java debugging that you can use with IntelliJ, for example.

 ---